deepaksama/deepaksama.github.io/_posts/springcore/2017-03-04-Spring-Core-Tutorial.md

 * ContextSupport (___spring-context-support___)
 * Spring Exression (___spring-expression___)
 	spring-core and spring-beans modules provide the fundamental parts of the framework that includes IoC and Dependency Injection.
+    The spring-context is build on top of base provided by Core and Beans modules.
+It provides a means to access objects like JNDI registry.
+It inherits features from Beans module and adds support for internationalization, event propagation, resource loading.  **Application Context** is the focal point of the context module. spring-context-support provides support for integrating common third-party libraries into spring applicatin context for caching (EHCache, Guava, JCache), mailing (JavaMail), scheduling (CommonJ, Quartz) and template entines(FreeMarker, Velocity, JasperReports).

 ### **2. Data Access/Intergration**

 ### **3. Web**
 ### **4. AOP**
 ### **5. Instrumentation**